mariedillard/week-4-project/README.md

 ## Technologies Used

-_Created using atom, code relies and uses elements from jquery-3.1.1 and bootstrap css.
-Questionnaire and javascript elements rely heavily on jquery for the logic, while html and css relies heavily on bootstrap for proper formatting and browser compatibility._
+_Created using atom, code relies and uses elements from jquery-3.1.1 and bootstrap css._
 ### License
 Copyright (c) 2019 **milkybot**